P3 TOOLKIT QUICK FACTS

-The Federal Highway Administration's (FHWA) Office of Innovative Program Delivery (OIPD) is producing a P3 Toolkit comprising tools and guidance documents to assist in educating public sector policy-makers, legislative and executive staff, and transportation professionals.
+The Federal Highway Administration's (FHWA) Office of Innovative Program Delivery (OIPD) has produced a P3 Toolkit comprising tools and guidance documents to assist in educating public sector policy-makers, legislative and executive staff, and transportation professionals.
 The P3 Toolkit forms the base of a broader P3 capacity-building program which includes a curriculum of P3 courses and webinars.
 The P3 Toolkit addresses Federal requirements related to P3s and four key phases in P3 implementation:

 The P3 Evaluation Tools are a key component of the P3 Toolkit.
 They serve as a reference for decision-makers and practitioners seeking to understand P3s as a financing alternative for major capital projects.
 The P3 Evaluation Tools include:

 Practitioners can use P3-VALUE 2.0 to better understand the concepts, inputs, key assumptions and outputs from evaluations of risk, financial feasibility, "value for money" and project delivery benefit-cost analyses.
 P3-VALUE 2.0 includes a Training Module designed to educate the user, as well as a Module that may be used by practitioners for high-level screening evaluation of actual projects.
 The complexity of the detailed-level analyses required for later stages of project development for specific projects requires that the analyses be done by experts using more detailed modeling.
 The four components of the Training Module are outlined below.

 The Center for Innovative Finance Support provides a one-stop source for expertise, guidance, research, decision tools, and publications on program delivery innovations.
 Our Web page, workshops, and other resources help build the capacity of transportation professionals to deliver innovation.